 - It’s not a precaution (or maybe it is?), but I bring toilet paper with me on long drives for gas station restrooms.

 Thanks to the fear-mongering of the American media, I had a lot of worry about driving deep into Mexico.
 And sure, I’ve only been here a few weeks, but so far, so good.
 (My Google Maps on Carplay is an absolute lifesaver!)
 Still, I think it’s better to be over-prepared for any scenario than under, and always stay fully alert.

-I still have a lot more driving to do across this beautiful country, and I will update this blog as I have additional experiences or advice to share.
+I still have a lot more driving to do across this beautiful country, and I will update my blog [READ THIS to catch up on ALL my MEXICO experiences!].
 Happy driving!

 SOME MORE OBSERVATIONS FROM MY DRIVE INTO MEXICO:

 4 thoughts on “An American Woman Driving in Mexico: Prepping for my Mexico Road Trip from the U.S.”